 More Dessert Recipes

 If you love these individual cranberry pumpkin cheesecakes, check out the Mini Peach Cobblers and Individual Microwave Apple Crisp.
-For other holiday dessert options, see the Homemade Spiced Carrot Pie, Pumpkin Chia Pudding, and Avocado Chocolate Mousse.
+For other holiday dessert options, see the Sheet Pan Pumpkin Bars, Homemade Spiced Carrot Pie, Pumpkin Chia Pudding, and Avocado Chocolate Mousse.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.